How Does a Home Warranty Work? Claims Process & What to Expect

 Policy Exclusions

 Items or issues specifically excluded in your contract won't be covered.
-Read the difference between warranties and insurance to understand what each covers.
+Read about the difference between warranties and insurance to understand what each covers.
 Common exclusions include:

 • Cosmetic damage like dents, scratches, or rust that doesn't affect function